Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 \subsubsection{Equal mass $M_\mathrm{tot}=2.7M_{\odot}$}

 As our last example, we consider an equal mass binary with a lower total mass of $M_{\text{tot}}=2.7M_{\odot}$.
-The waveform is extracted at $r=300$ on the 2nd refinement level, as for example, the resolution on the 0th refinement level would not have been sufficient to resolve the ringdown.
+The waveform is extracted at $r=300$ on the second refinement level, as for example, the resolution on the zeroth refinement level would not have been sufficient to resolve the ringdown.

 Looking at the density evolution in Fig.~\ref{fig:M27SLyequ}, we find that at around $t-t_\mathrm{AH}\approx-2300$, both NSs come into contact shortly before the merger.
 However, due to the low mass of the individual NSs, we do not observe a prompt collapse to a BH, but rather a phase where a hypermassive NS~\cite{Baumgarte1999,Hotokezaka2011,Bauswein2011} forms, which survives for $\sim2300$, until it collapses.
 The mass outside the AH is around $10^{-2}$, and the BH mass only increases by about 8\% in the range of $\sim100$ after its formation.
+After the BH settles into equilibrium, its mass reached $M_\mathrm{BH}=2.522M_\odot$ and its spin $a_\mathrm{BH}=0.661$.
 In the waveform, we see that the modulus of $r\Psi_{4\ 22}$ in log-scale does not show a lot of ringdown peaks and the ringdown is rather short compared to the two previous cases.
 For that reason we rather classify it as \texttt{Class II} since matter seems to suppress the length of the signal significantly.